highlightjs/highlightjs-supercollider/README.md

 ### Static website or simple usage

 Simply load the module after loading Highlight.js.
-You'll use the minified version found in the `dist` directory.
+It is possible to use the minified version found in the `dist` directory.
 This module is just a CDN build of the language, so it will register itself as the Javascript is loaded.

 ```html
 <script type="text/javascript" src="/path/to/highlight.min.js"></script>